 Other City Guides

 Not in Boston?
 Not a problem.
-SeatGeek also has great guides for baseball date night (under $200 as well, of course) in San Francisco and New York City.
-Check them out if you're looking for fun, affordable date night suggestions.
+SeatGeek also has great guides for baseball date night (under $200 as well, of course) in San Francisco and Boston.
+Check them out if you're looking for fun, affordable date night suggestions closer to home.